tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 In general, the ``project.py run`` interface demonstrated in fig. :ref:`fig:ops` will automatically run the entire workflow for every job in the workspace.
 When conditions are defined the manner shown above, however, signac-flow will ensure that only incomplete tasks are run, i.e., once ``tmax`` has been calculated for a particular job, the ``calculate`` operation will not run again for that job.

-While the default behavior of ``project.py run`` is to run all reminaining steps in the workflow for every job, signac-flow also enables much more fine-grained control:
+While the default behavior of ``project.py run`` is to run all remaining steps in the workflow for every job, signac-flow also enables much more fine-grained control:

 .. code-block:: bash